 - Had elegant, distinguished horns and ruff

 Triceratops is one of the most distinctive dinosaurs, and holds its own as a dinosaur icon.
-Vegetarian (herbivore) and therefore hip and edgy and pro-planet, huge, its name means “three-horned face” as it has a short nasal horn and two horns as long as lacrosse sticks above its eyes.
+Vegetarian (herbivore) and therefore gorgeously pro-planet, Triceratops is huge and its name means “three-horned face” as it has a short nasal horn and two horns as long as lacrosse sticks above its eyes.
 Triceratops has no front teeth so its mouth looks like a turtle’s beak.

 It also has a fantastic ruff which sheds extra heat when in the shade and warms up in the sun.
-Fossil evidence supports the idea that this head armor was used in display and ritualized combat within its own species, which for some reason makes me think of the Pon-Far battle between Kirk and Spock in Star Trek.
+Fossil evidence supports the idea that this head armour was used in display and ritualized combat within its own species, not entirely unlike the Pon-Far battle between Kirk and Spock in Star Trek.

-- Could hunt for fish not just land animals
+- Could hunt for fish as well as land animals

 - Had properly excellent sail on its back